GauravP07/csv_analyse/README.md

 # Uploading CSV Files

-You can upload the following csv files
+You can upload the following csv files from data.csv as an example

 # Data Analysis and Visualization